So you’ve reached a solid IG following and think you’re ready to add some brand collaborations to your Influencer resume?

 For example, if the brand has only worked with influencers that have 20+K followers, you shouldn’t waste your time, but wait until you grow (link to our blog post on beginner’s guide) to pitch a collab.

 And vice versa.
-To find the right brand, research influencers that are similar to you, and find their collaborations to see if there’s a fit for you.
+To find the right brand looking for influencers to work with, research influencers that are similar to you, and find their collaborations to see if there’s a fit for you.